Why community-driven mental health?

 Without mental health, individuals and communities face significant challenges across essential areas of life.

-To promote positive mental health, building psychological flexibility – while also improving the environment around – is key.
-These skills help prevent mental health conditions, support resilience in crises, and enable people to make values-based decisions and do what matters most to them.
+To promote positive mental health, building psychological flexibility—while also improving the environment around—is key.
+These skills help prevent mental health conditions, support resilience in crises, and enable people to do what matters most to them, so they can live a life filled with purpose, connection and joy.

 How does it scale?